-Bachelor's degrees in Accounting, Business Administration, Business Administration with a concentration in Health Care Administration, Entrepreneurship, Environmental and Occupational Management, Health Care Administration, History, Justice Studies, Political Science, and Sociology are available in their entirety through MU at Night.
+Bachelor's degrees in Accounting, Business Administration, Business Administration with a concentration in Health Care Administration, Entrepreneurship, Environmental and Occupational Management, Forensic Science, Health Care Administration, History, Leadership Communication (blended), Justice Studies, Political Science, and Sociology are available in their entirety through MU at Night.
+Applied Bachelor of Science degrees in Accounting and Business Administration are offered as well.
 Bachelor's degrees in Elementary Education, Global Studies, and Social Work are available in the evening, but will require some day classes.
+An 18 credit hour Residency Licensure program is specifically designed for persons holding a bachelor's degree who are currently teaching or those who are applying to teach in N.C. public schools.
+The intent of this program is to provide the educational coursework to enable candidates to apply for N.C. teaching licensure.